lukemusher/speciation-with-gene-flow-at-Isthmus-of-Panama/README.md

 # speciation-with-gene-flow-at-Isthmus-of-Panama

-#Scripts for replication Musher et al. in prep
+#Scripts for replication of data analysis in Musher et al. in prep

-###jupyter notebook scripts are largely derived from ipyrad tutorials e.g. see https://radcamp.github.io/NYC2018/
+#Environmental niche modeling and associated scripts written by Peter Galante (AMNH Center for Biodiversity & Conservation)